-We have incurred substantial operating losses since our inception, which has resulted in an accumulated deficit of \$(42,989,000) as of December 31, 2004.
-For the years ended December 31, 2004 and 2003, we incurred net losses of \$(1,953,000) and \$(614,000), respectively.
-We have financed our operations primarily by sales of equity securities as well as the sale of our CyberWall PLUS security software technology in May 2003.
-Since December 2002, when we discontinued our security software products and following the commencement of our new technology licensing business in

-November 2003, we have not had material revenue from operations and for the year ended December 31, 2004 we had no revenue from operations.
+We have incurred substantial operating losses since our inception, which has resulted in an accumulated deficit of \$(44,321,000) as of December 31, 2005.
+For the years ended December 31, 2005 and 2004, we incurred net losses of \$(1,332,000) and \$(1,953,000), respectively.
+We have financed our operations primarily by sales of equity securities.
+Since December 2002, when we discontinued our security software products and following the commencement of our new technology licensing business in November 2003, we have had no revenue from operations for the years ended December 31, 2004 and December 31, 2005.
 Our ability to achieve revenue and generate positive cash flow from operations is dependent upon consummating licensing agreements with respect to our patented technology.
 We may not be successful in achieving licensing agreements with third parties and our failure to do so would have a material adverse effect on our business, financial condition and results of operations.
 We may not be able to achieve revenue or generate positive cash flow from operations from our new licensing business.

-WE COULD BE REQUIRED TO STOP OPERATIONS IF WE ARE UNABLE TO DEVELOP OUR TECHNOLOGY LICENSING BUSINESS OR RAISE CAPITAL WHEN NEEDED.
+TECHNOLOGY LICENSING BUSINESS OR RAISE CAPITAL WHEN NEEDED.

-We anticipate, based on our currently proposed plans and assumptions relating to our operations (including the timetable of, costs and expenses associated with our continued operations), that our current cash position will more likely than not be sufficient to satisfy our operations and capital requirements until September 2006.
+We anticipate, based on our currently proposed plans and assumptions relating to our operations (including the timetable of costs and expenses associated with our continued operations), that our cash position of approximately \$2,034,005 at March 31, 2006 will more likely than not be sufficient to satisfy our operations and capital requirements until December 2007.
 However, we may expend our funds prior thereto.
-In the event our plans change, or our assumptions change or prove to be inaccurate (due to unanticipated expenses, difficulties, delays or otherwise), we could have insufficient funds to support our operations prior to September 2006.
+In the event our plans change, or our assumptions change or prove to be inaccurate (due to unanticipated expenses, difficulties, delays or otherwise), we could have insufficient funds to support our operations prior to December 2007.
 Our inability to obtain additional financing when needed, absent generating sufficient cash from licensing arrangements, would have a material adverse effect on the Company, requiring us to curtail or possibly cease our operations.
 In addition, any additional equity financing may involve substantial dilution to the interests of our then existing stockholders.

-OUR NEW LICENSING BUSINESS MAY NOT BE SUCCESSFUL.
+OUR LICENSING BUSINESS MAY NOT BE SUCCESSFUL.

-In November 2003, we entered the technology licensing business as a result of our acquisition of six patents relating to various telecommunications and data networking technologies including, among others, patents covering the transmission of audio, video and data over computer and telephony networks and the delivery of remote power over Ethernet.
-Accordingly, we have a very limited history in the technology licensing business upon which an evaluation of our prospects and future performance can be made.
+In November 2003, we entered the technology licensing business following our acquisition of six patents relating to various telecommunications and data networking technologies including, among others, patents covering the delivery of remote power over Ethernet and the transmission of audio, video and data over computer and telephony networks.
+Accordingly, we have a limited history in the technology licensing business upon which an evaluation of our prospects and future performance can be made.
 Our prospects must be considered in light of the risks, expenses and difficulties frequently encountered in the development, operation and expansion of a new business based on patented technologies in a highly specialized and competitive market.
-We may not be able to achieve revenue or profitable operations from our new licensing business.
+We may not be able to achieve revenue or profitable operations from our new licensing business